Xx220xX/DataProcess/README.md

 # ThreadEsp32
 * biblioteca para facilitar o uso de task no Esp32
 ------
-!! esp32 restarts when watchdog detects a task that is in a very large loop
+:warning: esp32 restarts when watchdog detects a task that is in a very large loop
 ------
 ## how install
 - download zip